telepresenceio/telepresence.io/versioned_docs/version-2.21/troubleshooting.md

 Kubernetes takes care of the rest and will now associate the service's `targetPort` with our traffic-agent's `containerPort`.

-### Important note
+> [!IMPORTANT]
-If the service is "headless" (using `ClusterIP: None`), then using named ports won't help because the `targetPort` will not get remapped.
+> If the service is "headless" (using `ClusterIP: None`), then using named ports won't help because the `targetPort` will
+> not get remapped.
 A headless service will always require the init-container.

+## EKS, Calico, and Traffic Agent injection timeouts

+When using EKS with Calico CNI, the Kubernetes API server cannot reach the mutating webhook used for triggering the traffic agent injection.
+To solve this problem, try providing the Helm chart value `"hostNetwork=true"` when installing or upgrading the traffic-manager.

+More information can be found in this [blog post](https://medium.com/@denisstortisilva/kubernetes-eks-calico-and-custom-admission-webhooks-a2956b49bd0d).

 ## Error connecting to GKE or EKS cluster